fbpx

 Also, note that different rep and weight schemas achieve different outcomes.
 For example, lifting lighter weight and doing higher rep counts increase your muscular endurance and cardio capacity, but it won’t contribute much to gaining strength or lean muscle tissue.
 To increase your muscle mass, you’ll need to lift heavier weight with a lower rep count.

-build the body you want?
+Ready to build the body you want with a sustainable lifestyle?

 Watch